vnpy/vnpy/README_ENG.md

 3. Launch VN Station (a shortcut will be created automatically on your desktop after installing VN Studio), enter the account password from the previous step and login

-4. Click on the **VN Trader Pro** button at the bottom and start your trading!
+4. Click on the **Veighna Trader** button at the bottom and start your trading!

 Attention.

-* Please do not close VN Station during the running of VN Trader (it will exit automatically)
+* Please do not close VN Station during the running of Veighna Trader (it will exit automatically)
-* For flexible configuration of quantitative trading application components, please use **VN Trader Pro**
+* For flexible configuration of quantitative trading application components, please use **Veighna Trader**

 ## Script Run